← Back to Blog

 Why Some Shops Skip It

 Diagnostics take time.
-Some shops charge for it; some use it as a loss leader.
-Some don't have the equipment.
+Some shops charge for it; some use it as a loss leader to pull customers in.
+Some don't have the equipment or the training to interpret live data beyond reading a code.
 Some just guess based on the most common failure for the symptom — which works often enough that they keep doing it.
 The problem is that "often enough" isn't the same as "correctly."

 Our policy: we diagnose the problem, then we quote the repair.
 If you don't want the repair, you pay for the diagnostic time.
 That's honest.
-You know exactly what's wrong and you can make an informed decision.
-No surprises, no parts replaced on a hunch.
+You know exactly what's wrong and you can make an informed decision — take the estimate, get a second opinion, or decide the repair isn't worth it on a high-mileage vehicle.
+No guesswork, no parts replaced on a hunch, and no surprises.
+Call us at (719) 618-4889 or bring it in.

 Get a Free Estimate →